Bedes055

 At St Bede’s School our careers programme is an essential part of our personal development curriculum that focuses on preparing students for the next stage of their education, training and employment.

-With the experiences, workshops and digital provision we provide for the students throughout their time at St Bede’s, we offer the pathway required to lay the foundations for future success.
+Through the experiences, workshops and digital provision we provide for the students, we offer the pathway required to lay the foundations for future success.

 Email: school.careers@st-bedes.surrey.sch.uk